I have some experience with loss. BIG loss. On June 1, 2010 at 2:34 p.m. I learned my 20-year old son, my only child, had died by suicide.

 Although loss comes in all shapes and sizes, everyone who has experienced a major loss agrees on this one point: it hurts.
 Like hell.
 And grief always follows.

 If you have a pulse, pain is inevitable.
 But suffering is not.
 Suffering – how we respond to pain – is optional.
 It will not seem so at first.
-In fact, if you’re in the earlier phases of grief, you probably want to tell me to go f*ck myself.
+In fact, if you’re in the earlier phases of grief, you probably want to tell me to take a long walk off a short pier.
 And I’m OK with that.
 I get it.
 All I can say, from a more distant vantage point, is: Hang in there.
 Time doesn’t necessarily heal all wounds, but time will eventually reduce the intensity of what you’re feeling in this moment.

 People ask me how I did it.
 How did I go from wanting to die (seriously!) to wanting to live?
 There is no simple answer; there was no single action.
 It took more time than I wanted it to.
 And of course, what worked for me won’t necessarily work for everyone.
 Living with grief is unique to every human being, human soul, human heart.